 There are many other major and minor applications of this technology in the real world.
-It can be used to send helpful reminders to people based on their location, to make mobile payments, at airports, theme parks and more.
+It can be used to send helpful reminders to people based on their location and to make mobile payments, at airports, theme parks and more.

 The iBeacon technology of Apple makes use of Bluetooth Low Energy (BLE) technology that can transmit data over small distances, similar to regular Bluetooth, but consumes less energy.

-Apple says that their technology enables Apple devices to send an alert to relevant apps/websites when a user enters or leaves a particular location.
+Apple says that its technology enables Apple devices to send an alert to relevant apps/websites when a user enters or leaves a particular location.